 Having worked in the financial industry for over a decade, I lived in and traveled to major financial centers around the world.
 In my travels, I met people that were personally affected by 7/7 and 9/11.
 I feel fortunate that I didn't experience these events first hand, but I often think about what I would’ve done had I been there, how would I have helped others.
 I know that thousands of people rose to the call to help the victims of the attacks.

 My reflection on those events over the years led me to change my career and life focus.
 I’m now CFO of a growing start-up, Uncharted Supply Company.
-Our mission is to equip and educate people with the tools and knowledge to help themselves and others in emergency situations.
+Our mission is to equip and educate people with the emergency survival gear and knowledge to help themselves and others in emergency situations.
 Our flagship product, The Seventy2, is a purposely designed emergency survival kit with tools to help manage hundreds of life-threatening situations that can occur in the 72 hours following an emergency.

 In the months after 7/7 and 9/11, many people in New York and London were given training and provided with emergency bags, with the hopes that they would have the bare essentials to help if another emergency happened.
 Unfortunately, I know that many of these backpacks were ill-designed for the situations people hoped they would help.
 From lack of supplies to inadequate tools to poor organization, most of these packs are now years old, expired and potentially dangerous.
 16 years after 9/11, people are still suffering from respiratory problems because they didn’t have air masks.
 People had to stumble down dark hallways and stairs when the power went out.
 These are the things we thought about when building the Seventy2.
 It contains over 35 tools life-saving tools, should you ever need them.